arnavadarsh/University_Course_Registration_System/README.md

 # University Course Registration System

 ## Overview
-This repository contains the implementation of a **University Course Registration System** using **Object-Oriented Programming (OOP)** principles in **C++**.
+This repository contains the implementation of a **University Course Registration System** using **Object-Oriented Programming (OOP)** principles in **Java**.
 It is designed to manage student enrollments, schedules, academic records, and other university-related tasks efficiently.
 The system incorporates advanced programming concepts such as generic programming, exception handling, and inheritance to enhance its functionality and robustness.

 ## Repository Name
 `University-Course-Registration-System`